saint11/DeadWeight/source/blacksalt.md

 ### Kaal Rafir {.big}
 **The god plague and diseases**, Kaal Rafir is the first of the new gods, originally he was the god of entropy and cold.

+**Sacrifice**: Kaal Rafir doesn't require sacrifices, but just praying for him at the camp will restore the cleric's powers.
+But when angered the whole party takes 2 non-lethal presence fatigue.

 #### Prayers {.block .unlisted}
 - **Hold**: (Nearby) Paralyzes target for 1d6 turns, reducing the target's actions to zero.